Our Experience in Online and Distance Learning

 In fall 2014, we said goodbye to our satellite system.
 All programs that had been broadcast via satellite were now available online, and new programs were being developed to expand our offerings.

 Partners in Success

 Our partnership with VCCS remains valuable in meeting the needs of our students.
-Many partners allow students to seamlessly transfer to ODU to finish their bachelor's degree--saving them time and money.
-In addition, partners provide access to computer labs, library services, and more.
+Many partners allow students to seamlessly transfer to ODU to finish their bachelor's degree, saving them time and money.
+In addition, partners provide access to computer labs, high speed internet, library services, and more.

 Reach Around the World

 Our current learning network includes over 50 partners throughout Virginia and around the country, some as far as Arizona and Washington State.
-Our population includes international students around the world, and while the class format has changed over the years, we still have a large number of students studying on U.S. Navy ships at sea.
+Our student population includes students across Virginia and the United States and international students around the world.
+While the class format has changed over the years, we still have a large number of military students studying on bases and on U.S. Navy ships at sea.